LSU women's basketball wins Sweet 16 game with late flurry

 LSU was led by Aneesah Morrow's 30 points and 18 rebounds but it was a late flurry of scoring from Mikaylah Williams that put LSU back in front of the Wolfpack late in the fourth quarter.

-LSU scored the final 10 straight points of the game to take it 80-73 over NC State and advance back to the Elite 8 for the second straight season.
+LSU scored the final 10 straight points of the game to take it 80-73 over NC State and advance back to the Elite 8 for the third straight season.

 LSU will face the winner of UCLA and Ole Miss on Sunday.